second-state/evm-benchmark/README.md

 We will run each testcase 100 times to calculate average runtime.
 If testcase's result code or output is not expected, the error message will be show like below.

+There are two different error message:

+1. Result Status Code Miss Match<br>If VM result code is not expected, we will show the difference between VM result code and expected result code.
+2. Output Miss Match!<br>If VM output is not expected, we will show the difference between VM output code and expected output.

 ## Todos

 ### Build system